SamuelSwartzberg/flashcardifying_text_temp/ling.md

 The Head Movement Constraint (HMC) is the rule that a head H can only move to a position occupied by the head which selects HP as its complement.
 Due to the HMC, the only way a constiutent can move to a position that isn't selecting HP as its complement is via stepwise movement.
 The head movement contraint only applies to head movement, obv.
+According to the HMC, I can only move to a position that sellects IP as its complement.
+If english lexical verbs wanted to move to C in y/n questions, it would have to move to I first.

 ##### prepositions